K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Results and Discussion

 \subsection{SU(2) Glueball data}

 Yamanaka et al.~\cite{Yamanaka:2019yek}, see also \cite{Yamanaka:2019aeq}, have provided us with the Schwinger functions for the SU(2) pure Yang-Mills glueballs, using lattice simulations for $\beta =$ 2.1, 2.2, 2.3, 2.4, 2.5.
 The Schwinger functions were computed using the raw data, that is, without any smearing applied.
 The lattice volumes, the number of configurations, the number of Schwinger function time slices $N$, and the uncertainties in each data set, are shown in \cref{tab:configs}.
+There was no access possible to the configuration per configuration data, implying we have to ignore any possible correlations between the different times.
+Said otherwise, we work with a diagonal correlation matrix\footnote{N.~Yamanaka, private communication.}.

 The simulations of Yamanaka et al.~rely on large ensembles of configurations, resulting in data sets with very low statistical uncertainties.
-This makes the results of the Tikhonov regularized inversion reliable, as seen in \cref{sec:results_meson}.
-Additionally, the number of Schwinger function time slices $N$ for these data sets is $7$, $9$, or $13$, meaning the variance in the inversion will be small, as was observed in \cref{sec:results_meson}.
+This makes the results of the Tikhonov regularized inversion highly reproducible, as seen in the toy model study of \cref{sec:results_meson}.
 For further details about the data sets, we refer the reader to \cite{Yamanaka:2019yek}.

-The Schwinger functions for the various simulations can be seen in \cref{fig:C_all}, whereas \cref{fig:rho_all_ip} shows the spectral density functions as obtained without any constraints on $\rho(\omega)$, using the $ip$-method published in \cite{Dudal:2019gvn}.

-Here we used $N_\omega = 10000$ in the construction of $\boldsymbol{K}$ to create high quality reconstructions.
-However, this is unnecessarily large, and was done purely to improve the aesthetics of \cref{fig:rho_all}.
-See \cref{app:numerics} for the dependence of the ground state mass on $N_\omega$.
-As \cref{fig:rho_all_ip} illustrates, there are significant positivity violations and rapid oscillations when positivity is not enforced, especially for small $\omega$, a tell-tale sign of overfitting.
-On the other hand, when positivity is imposed, the resulting spectral functions in \cref{fig:rho_all} all display a clear mass gap that correspond to a ground state mass of \SI{\sim 1.4}{ \GeV}.
-Moreover, the infrared oscillations are gone.